peterthorpe5/public_scripts/split_up_fasta_file_into_N_files/README.rst

-READme info for script to add taxonomic info to diamond blast ouptu
+READme info for script to split fasta file into N files
 ==============================================

 basic usage: